Foam Rolling – Feet?!

 There is no need for fancy equipment to start a rolling routine for your feet.
 In fact, if you have a tennis ball, traditional foam roller, metal water vessel or any similar item, you will be well-equipped to reap the benefits.
 If you have especially tender feet, start with a frozen plastic water bottle.
 That will help to slightly numb your foot while you adjust to the rolling sensation.

 To start rolling your feet, begin at the heel.
-Keep your toes on the floor while imagespressing your heel into your tool of choice.
+Keep your toes on the floor while pressing your heel into your tool of choice.
 Move your heel back and forth from right to left across the heel.
 Hold still on any tender spots and keep still for 10 seconds while breathing a few relaxing breaths.
 It should take about 45 seconds for each foot.

 Next, move the roller into the arch of your foot just in front of the heel.
 Just push onto that area for 10 seconds, still breathing those relaxing breaths.
 Then move into the middle of your arch, just behind the ball of your foot.
 After 10 seconds there, roll the entire length of your arch for about 30-60 seconds.